peterspackman/blog/docs/awscc_workshop/0-setup.md

 - Ask a question!
 - Check the [OCC Wiki](https://github.com/peterspackman/occ/wiki)
 - Example outputs are in each exercise folder

-### Additional Software

-Some examples also use **ORCA** for calculations, though I've tried to make them optional where I can:
-- Register and download from [ORCA Forum](https://orcaforum.kofo.mpg.de/app.php/portal)
-- Free for academic use
-- Also pre-installed on GADI (requires registration and NCI `orca` group membership)

 ## Extra: Setting Up Your Own Calculations